ExDDV: A New Dataset for Explainable Deepfake Detection in Video: Experiments and Results

 All fine-tuned models surpass the pre-trained versions by large margins.
 Although the metrics indicate that the pre-trained LLaVA is close to the fine-tuned models, a visual inspection of its generated answers indicates that they are very generic, in many cases just describing the videos and not providing any information about their authenticity.
 The reported results offer strong evidence for RQ1, indicating that the collected annotations are useful to train XAI models, both via in-context learning and fine-tuning.

 The reported scores also attest the advantages of integrating click predictions via soft and hard masking.
 This is observable for all three models, although the gains are somewhat lower for LLaVA.
 Both masking strategies appear to be equally effective.
-In response to RQ2, we find that the benefits of using click supervision has a positive impact, boosting the performance of all tested VLMs.
+In response to RQ2, we find that using click supervision has a positive impact, boosting the performance of all tested VLMs.

-In Figure~\ref{fig:performance}, we showcase the performance of the fine-tuned LLaVA model for different dimensions of the training set.
+In \cref{fig:performance}, we showcase the performance of the fine-tuned LLaVA model for different dimensions of the training set.
 The performance reaches a plateau after 2,000 training samples.
-This observation suggests that our dataset contains enough samples to train an explainable deepfake detection model, ellucidating RQ3.
+This observation suggests that our dataset contains enough samples to train an explainable deepfake detection model, elucidating RQ3.

-In Table \ref{tab:keypoint_models}, we report the mean absolute errors for both ViT and ResNet-50 click predictors.
+In \cref{tab:keypoint_models}, we report the mean absolute errors for both ViT and ResNet-50 click predictors.
 The error of ViT is slightly lower, representing an average offset of only $12$ pixels w.r.t.~the ground-truth coordinates.
 These results confirm that the regression models can accurately localize visual artifacts, thus providing a positive answer to RQ4.

 \textbf{Qualitative results.} Besides the quantitative measurements, we also present qualitative results.
-In Figure~\ref{fig:xai_results_main}, we illustrate some explanations provided by various variants of LLaVA.
+In \cref{fig:xai_results_main}, we illustrate some explanations provided by two variants of LLaVA.
 The examples include both relevant explanations as well as wrong explanations, \eg identifying artifacts on real videos.
-We present examples for additional versions of LLaVA in Figure \ref{fig:xai_results} from the supplementary.
+We present examples for additional versions of LLaVA in \cref{fig:xai_results} from the supplementary.

-In Figure~\ref{fig:click_results} from the supplementary, we showcase some examples of how the ViT-based click predictor compares with the ground-truth click locations.
+In \cref{fig:click_results_main}, we showcase some examples of how the ViT-based click predictor compares with the ground-truth click locations.
 We observe that the predictor is able to precisely locate visual artifacts.
+We present additional click prediction examples in \cref{fig:click_results} from the supplementary.